Taine Randell: Post rugby career

 Randell pursued a career in finance and was a successful commodity broker in London from mid-2006 through to October 2008.
 He also became a part owner in the big easy on the Kings Road.

 Randell since 2010 became director of the Kahungunu Asset Holding Company, including a stake in the Fiordland Lobster Company, the country's largest exporter of live crayfish, marketed under its KiwiLobster brand.

 Personal life

-Randell is married to Jo Edwards, and they have two sons and a daughter.
+Randell was born in Hastings, New Zealand, and is of Ngāti Kahungunu and Waikato Tainui descent.
+He is married to Jo Edwards, and they have two sons and a daughter.
 At the end of 2008, the family returned to Havelock North, New Zealand.